-Our Documentation Bible project is also single-bound to MadCap Central.
+Our Documentation Bible project is also single-bound to MadCap Flare Online.
 However, we don't require the use of branching like we do for our main Shared project.
-When authors need to work in the Documentation Bible project, they simply synchronize it with the cloned project on Central.
+When authors need to work in the Documentation Bible project, they simply synchronize it with the cloned project in Flare Online.